Download a printable pdf file of the theme from this link.

 - Indigenous peoples work in many occupations.
 First Nations peoples work in all parts of the Manitoba economy

-- A young and growing Indigenous population represents an opportunity for economic development in Canada, and even more so in Manitoba.
+- A young and growing Indigenous population represents an opportunity for economic development in Canada.
 The growing cadre of young Indigenous people represents a supply of new workers, entrepreneurs and professionals.

 - Many services are available to help employers find qualified Indigenous employees.

 - Canadian population, and almost 7% of Manitoba’s population, and over 5% of Saskatchewan’s population.

 10.MYTH: Métis people have the same rights as First Nations.